mozkar/varios/mitologias.md

 oily, all have them well combed, and the bald are not admitted, although there are plenty to be found in Roman history.
 Those who have little hair have not been let off for all that, and the hairdresser
-- the king-pin of the film - has still managed to produce one last lock which duly reaches the top of the forehead, one of those Roman foreheads, whose smallness has at all times indicated a specific mixture of self-righteousness, virtue and conquest.
+\- the king-pin of the film \- has still managed to produce one last lock which duly reaches the top of the forehead, one of those Roman foreheads, whose smallness has at all times indicated a specific mixture of self-righteousness, virtue and conquest.

 What then is associated with these insistent fringes?
-Quite simply the label of Roman-ness.
-We therefore see here the mainspring of the Spectacle - the sign - operating in the open.
+Quite simply the label of Romanness.
+We therefore see here the mainspring of the Spectacle \- the sign \- operating in the open.
 The frontal lock overwhelms one with evidence, no one can doubt that he is in Ancient Rome.
 And this certainty is permanent: the actors speak, act, torment themselves, debate 'questions of universal import',